Ever wonder exactly what goes into a slap shot?

-The amount of stick bending is very noticeable for a slap shot, especially one from an elite hockey player.
-This occurs in the Loading phase of the slap shot, which is initiated by the ground reaction force and downward pressure of the lower hand on the shaft of the hockey stick.
+The amount of stick bending is very noticeable, especially one from an elite hockey player.
+This occurs in the Loading phase, which is initiated by the ground reaction force and downward pressure of the lower hand on the shaft of the hockey stick.
 The greater the amount of flex in the hockey stick, the more potential energy is built up and transferred into kinetic energy that allows the puck to propel straight into the net.
-Another factor that contributes to puck velocity of the slap shot is Puck Impulse.
+Another factor that contributes to puck velocity is Puck Impulse.
 Important factors to consider are:

 - The amount of time the stick is in contact with the puck will increase the final velocity

 - The contact time is increased by the amount stick bending and the final moment of inertia

 - The rotation of the torso, shoulders, biceps, and forearms in sequence helps transfer momentum from greater moments of inertia to lesser ones